fgnt/tssep_data/egs/libri_css/README.md

 make transcribe_nemo
 ```
 This will create a `asr` folder with the transcriptions and calculate the
+`WER` (seen in stdout and the `asr/hyp_words_nemo_cpwer.json` file).
-`WER`.
-Note, that the ASR model is different from our publication, but it
-is much faster.
+Note, that the ASR model is different from our publication, but it is much faster.
 You will get a  `WER` in the range of 6 % to 8 %.
 If you want the same ASR model as in  out publication, you can type
 `make transcribe_base` or `make transcribe_wavlm` to use a pretrained ASR
 model from ESPnet (they will take more memory and significantly more time).

 # Steps to evaluate a pretrained model